The Voice of The Body

 I host community events, women’s circles, art sharing spaces, writing workshops and retreats.
 I also offer a 6-week trauma-informed yoga program that can be taken one-on-one, in a small group, or implemented into organizations, schools and facilities.

-A glimpse into my path
+A little glimpse into my yoga path…

-My personal experience with yoga began at age 12 when I found a dusty yoga CD tucked between a couple books.
+My personal experience with yoga began at age 12 when I found a dusty yoga CD tucked between a couple of books.
 Around the same time, I joined the crew team and began developing curiosity around movement.

-Over the 6 years that I rowed competitively, I built a mental resiliency that I am truly grateful for.
-But with that, I also developed a knack for tuning out the voice of my body in order to endure rigorous training and push through injuries that I shouldn’t have ignored.
+Over the 6 years that I rowed competitively, I developed a knack for tuning out the voice of my body in order to endure rigorous training and push through injuries that I shouldn’t have ignored.
+I initially turned to yoga to manage physical pain, but soon began to experience a depth far beyond that.

-I initially turned to yoga to manage physical pain, but soon began to experience a depth beyond the postures.
-In time, yoga allowed me to rediscover the voice of my body and supported me in beginning to understand my lived experiences.
+In time, yoga allowed me to rediscover the voice of my body and supported me in beginning to understand my lived experiences; yoga was the doorway into knowing a sense of home within myself.